<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 • Current challenges that scheduled delivery services encounter.

-• Recommended practices for scheduled deliveries include when to consider alternative options.
+• Recommended scheduled shipping practices and when to consider alternative options.

 • Ways technology can assist in delivering goods more efficiently and affordably.
 This leads to improved customer satisfaction.